GreenDelta/glad-rest-service/README.md

 ## Server configuration
 In order to install the application a Java Runtime Environment >= 8 and a servlet container (e.g. tomcat 8) needs to be installed.

-As server hardware, we recommend to configure elasticsearch with at least 2GB heap space, the same goes for the servlet container.
+As server hardware, we recommend to configure opensearch with at least 2GB heap space, the same goes for the servlet container.
 This is not the minimum requirements, but rather a recommendation for use in production for a moderate amount of simultaneous requests.

-#### Elasticsearch
+#### opensearch
-Before deploying the application to the servlet container you will need to set up elasticsearch.
-For more information on the elasticsearch installation, please take a look at the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html).
+Before deploying the application to the servlet container you will need to set up opensearch.
+For more information on the opensearch installation, please take a look at the [official documentation](https://opensearch.org/docs/latest/opensearch/install/index/).

 ##### Deployment
 Now you can deploy the application (war-file) on the servlet container.